-Folder Locations -
+3 Folder Locations

-- The full pathname of the My Home Designer Pro 2021 Data Folder is listed here.
+- The full pathname of the Home Designer Pro 2023 Data Folder is listed here.
 The default location for the Data folder is in your Documents directory.
-Type a new pathname or click the Browse button to select a new location if you wish.
-See "Home Designer Pro Data" on page 40. - The full pathname of the My Home Designer Pro 2021 User Library Database Folder is listed here.
+Type a new pathname or click the Browse button to select a new location if you wish. - The full pathname of the Home Designer Pro 2023 User Library Folder is listed here.
 The default location for this folder is in your Data folder.
-Uncheck Keep User Library in Data Folder to prevent the User Library folder from moving when a new location for the Data folder is specified, and type a new pathname or click the Browse button to select a new location if you wish.
-See "Home Designer Pro Data" on page 40. - The full pathname of the My Home Designer Pro 2021 Library Database Folder is listed here.
+Uncheck Keep User Library in Data Folder to prevent the User Library folder from moving when a new location for the Data folder is specified, and type a new pathname or click the Browse button to select a new location if you wish. - The full pathname of the Home Designer Pro 2023 Library Database Folder is listed here.
 The default location for this folder is in the directory intended for shared application data in your operating system (C:\ProgramData in Windows; /Library/Application Support in macOS).
 Type a new pathname or click the Browse button to select a new location if you wish.
-See "Library Content Location" on page 515.